forknote/cryptonote-generator/README.md

 	./dashcoind
 ```

-The process under Windows is exacly the same, you need just to remove ~~bash configure.sh~~ and install windows dependencies instead.
+The process under Windows is exacly the same, you need just to remove ~~bash install_dependencies.sh~~ and install windows dependencies instead.

 ### Community / Support